-Only for Android 3.0 Honeycomb and later devices
+Android 3.0 Honeycomb and later devices

 Encrypts data so that it can only be read when a device is unlocked.
 Encryption adds protection if a device is lost or stolen.
 Unlocking the device decrypts the data.
 For more information about data encryption, see Encrypt your data.